-The Department of Human Development & Psychological Counseling is responsible for organizing and providing instructional programs that prepare students for human services positions in K-12 schools, colleges/universities, and mental health agencies.
+The Department of Human Development and Psychological Counseling is responsible for organizing and providing instructional programs in counseling and other human development functions for public schools, colleges/universities, and various agencies.

-The department offers courses of instruction leading to a Master of Arts degree with these majors:
+The department offers courses of instruction leading to a Master of Arts degree with the following options:

-- The Clinical Mental Health Counseling program is designed to prepare counselors and other helping professionals to work in a wide variety of human service agencies (including mental health centers, social service agencies, employment and rehabilitation centers, business and industry employee assistance programs, etc.) Degree concentrations include: Addictions Counseling; Marriage and Family Counseling; Expressive Arts Therapy; Clinical Mental Health Counseling, General; and Body Centered Therapy.
+- The Clinical Mental Health Counseling program is designed to prepare counselors and other “helping” professionals to work in a wide variety of human service agencies (including mental health centers, social service agencies, business and industry employee assistance programs, etc.) Degree concentrations include: Addictions Counseling; Marriage and Family Counseling; Expressive Arts Therapy; Clinical Mental Health Counseling, General; and Body Centered Therapy.

-- The Professional School Counseling program (K-12) is designed to meet state licensure requirements and to prepare counselors for elementary, middle, and secondary schools.
+- The Professional School Counseling program (K-12) is designed to meet North Carolina licensure requirements and to prepare counselors for elementary, middle, and secondary schools.

-The programs in Clinical Mental Health Counseling (M.A.) and Professional School Counseling (M.A.), are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body.
-Graduates are eligible to take the examination of the National Board for Certified Counselors, Inc., to become National Certified Counselors.
+The master’s degree programs in Clinical Mental Health Counseling and Professional School Counseling are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body.
+Graduates are immediately eligible to take the examination of the National Board for Certified Counselors, Inc., to become National Certified Counselors.
 The program in College Student Development (Student Affairs Practice concentration) is designed to meet the curriculum guidelines of the Council for the Advancement of Standards in Higher Education (CAS).
-The Professional School Counseling program is also accredited/ approved by the Council for the Accreditation of Educator Preparation (CAEP) and the North Carolina Department of Public Instruction.
-The Marriage and Family Therapy program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education of the American Association for Marriage and Family Therapy, 1133 Fifteenth Street, N.W., Suite 300, Washington, DC 20005-2710, (202) 452-0109.
+The Professional School Counseling program is also accredited/approved by the National Council for Accreditation of Teacher Education (NCATE) and the North Carolina Department of Public Instruction.
+The Marriage and Family Therapy Program is accredited by the Commission on Accreditation for Marriage and Family Education of the American Association for Marriage and Family Therapy, 1133 Fifteenth Street, N.W., Suite 300, Washington, DC 20005-2710, (202) 452-0109.